Home » New York » Statue of Liberty tickets

 Statue of Liberty audio tour

-Audio tours of both Statue of Liberty National Monument and Ellis Island, Immigration Museum are included with every Statue of Liberty ticket sold.
+Audio tours of the Statue of Liberty National Monument, Ellis Island, and the Immigration Museum are included with every Statue of Liberty ticket sold.

 The 45-minute self-guided audio tour helps visitors learn about the Statue while exploring the Liberty Island grounds.